batsa003/videogan/README.md

 This repository contains a PyTorch implementation of [Generating Videos with Scene Dynamics](http://web.mit.edu/vondrick/tinyvideo/) by Carl Vondrick, Hamed Pirsiavash, Antonio Torralba, to appear at NIPS 2016.
 The model learns to generate tiny videos using adversarial networks.

+I hope you find this implementation useful.

 Example Generations
 -------------------
 Below are some selected videos during the training of the network.
-Currently, due to hardware limitations because the video data is huge and a lot computing power is needed.
-The results aren't high-quality as of now.
-It could also be due to a bug in my implementation of the model.
+Currently, due to hardware, the videos generated are not high-quality.
+It was due to a limitation of processing huge dataset of video data.
+Another possible reason is unnoticed bugs in the implementation could be degrading the model performance.

 <table><tr><td>
 <img src='https://media.giphy.com/media/l49JN6JV9Evt49NFS/giphy.gif'>